thu2pham/MobileAppTrending/_build/html/_sources/index.rst.txt

 Importing packages
 ++++++++++++++++++++
-We start by importing packages.
+We start by importing packages as one should do.
 Since we are working with CSV data, we will need *pandas* to read our data.
 Other packages will be helpful for visualization.

 .. code-block:: python